 The flower bunches will need to be hanging out of direct sunlight, preferably in darkness.
 The more sun the flowers are exposed to, the more their color will fade.

 Don’t group the bunches too close to one another.
-Good air circulation and low humidity are also important factors in drying flowers.
+Good air circulation and low humidity are important factors in drying flowers.
 Make sure there is space for air to flow between the bunches.

 Try Drying With Silica Gel

 Fragile flowers and those with a lot of moisture may dry better if you speed the process with a drying agent like silica gel.
-Despite its name, silica gel is granular, like sea salt and it is reusable.
+Despite its name, silica gel is granular, like sea salt, and is reusable.
 You can readily find silica gel in any craft store.
-[Caution: It may look like salt, but silica gel is not edible.]

 Dry the Flowers in the Microwave

-If you’d like to speed the process even further, you could microwave the container with the flowers and silica gel, for about three minutes.
+If you’d like to speed the process even further, you can microwave the container of flowers and silica gel for about three minutes.
 Let the container cool for 20 minutes before opening.
-Check that the flowers are fully dry before removing.
+Check that the flowers are fully dry before removing them.

 Keep Dried Flowers Looking Good